 Let us have a sort of side trip to understand better why we have followed Standard American English and not Spanish nor Nihongo.
 According to the article titled “What Asia Can Learn From Philippines About English” posted on huffingtonpost.com, Filipinos have the foresight to understand the value of keeping the language imposed on them during the sometimes brutal U.S. occupation of the Philippines from 1898-1946.
 The US helped plant the seeds for learning English, it was the country itself that took enough interest to dedicate resources and attention to maintaining the language after the Americans left.

 It is true that most, if not all, of the grammar pet peeves I have presented in this humble series (i.e., Common Grammatical Errors [CGEs]) are accepted in Philippine English regardless of their grammatical quirks.
-In the end though, they will remain as mere parts of this English variant in the region.
+In the end though, they will remain as mere parts of this English variant, Philippine English.

 When it comes to the three major English proficiency exams (Test of English as a Foreign Language, International English Language Testing System, and the hot of the press Pearson Test of English, Academic), Standard English sets the record straight not the English variants.
-Therefore, the grammatical pet peeves in my list remain nonstandard/unaccepted.
+Therefore, the grammatical pet peeves on the list remain nonstandard and unaccepted.

 For us Filipinos, it takes a certain amount of determination to be exceptionally good in English because it is just our second language.
 Learning English as a subject in school is definitely not enough.
 We need to treat English as a working language and a means of communication in accordance with Standard English, and should consider better ways to learn it.